vinothgopal/PlaywrightAutomation/README.md

 * Use `npx playwright test --help` to explore more CLI options
 * Update test tags (`@sanity`, `@regression`) to filter execution dynamically

 ---

-## 📌 License

-This project is licensed under the ISC License.

----